The 14 best pieces EVER written for piano

 Mozart – Piano Sonata No.11 (including 'Rondo alla Turca')

 The sonata’s third movement Rondo alla Turca is so popular, it is often played as its own musical entity.
-Mozart’s Rondo imitates the sound of Turkish military bands, which was in vogue with European composers at the time.
+The movement imitates the sound of Turkish military bands, which was in vogue with European composers at the time.

 Rachmaninov – Piano Concerto No.2 in C minor

-Rachmaninov’s Second Piano Concerto has our Classic FM Hall of Fame top spot eight times since the chart began in 1996… but what makes this unassailably epic work of genius so special?
-Is it the first movement’s contrast between solo piano and storming orchestral themes?
+Rachmaninov’s Second Piano Concerto has claimed our Classic FM Hall of Fame top spot eight times since the chart began in 1996… but what makes this unassailably epic work of genius so special?
+Is it the first movement’s contrast between solo piano passages and storming orchestral themes?
 Is it the emotionally syrupy second movement, which gave Brief Encounter its unforgettable soundtrack?
 Or is it the third movement’s epic virtuosic finale, under which the finest of pianists can crack?
-All of the above.